 There are five sections of multiple choice questions to the LSAT and a writing section at the end.
 Each section is 35 minutes in length.
 There are many practice quizzes you can find online to begin the process of deductive reasoning, reading comprehension, and logical thinking.
 The more you practice, the more naturally it will come.

 If law is your dream, then start developing the skills you need to succeed now.
 This does not mean picking up a book to study the facts.
 It takes a certain type of person to practice law.
 Do you have the skills it takes to get through the LSAT and law school?
 If not, there is hope!

 Forget the facts and work on discovering and improving your inner strengths and weaknesses.
-Comprehension tips and other strategies can be found online and in LSAT prep courses.
+Comprehension tips and other strategies can be found online and websites like getprepped.com LSAT prep have great courses.
 Change or enhance how you absorb and process information so that you can form logical conclusions.
 Once you are able to do this, you will be ready to tackle the LSAT!